acousticly/docs/docs/Features.md

 ![Effects](/img/docs/features/filters.png)

 ### Queue
 The built-in queue feature allows you to add songs to the queue and manage it.
-Now go build a music queue and enjoy the tunes! [**Learn More**](/queue)
+Now go build a music queue and enjoy the tunes!

 ![Queue](/img/docs/features/queue.png)